janjborowski/MarketShare/README.md

 - Cryptocurrencies
 - Crypto ex.
 BTC

-Stocks data is fetched from WorldBank API and other from CoinMarketCap API.
+Stocks data is fetched from WorldBank API and crypto data from CoinMarketCap API.

 Goal of this side-project was to experiment with app architecture that is heavily reliant on Operation and OperationQueue.
 Unfortunately information about market distribution of commodities and bonds is not as easy to get.
 That is the reason, these are missing.